-3.22: United States Medical Licensing Examinations (USMLE) Requirements: Step 1, Step 2 CK and Step 2 CS
+3.22: United States Medical Licensing Examinations (USMLE) Requirements: Step 1 and Step 2 CK

-To graduate, students must pass USMLE Step 1 and Step 2 CK (Clinical Knowledge), and must have taken the Step 2 CS (Clinical Skills).
+To graduate, students must pass USMLE Step 1 and Step 2 CK (Clinical Knowledge).
 The National Board of Medical Examiners (NBME) sets the level for passing the steps of the USMLE.

 Students must receive an overall pass on Step 2 CK (Clinical Knowledge).
-Students should apply for Step 2 by November 1 of their last year and must sit for the examination no later than March 30 in order to ensure that test scores are received by the School of Medicine Registrar in time to clear students for graduation.
+Students should apply for Step 2 CK by November 1st of their last year and must sit for the examination no later than March 31st in order to ensure that test scores are received by the School of Medicine Registrar in time to clear students for graduation.

 Failure to meet these requirements will result in review by the CP3.
 Passing an institutionally administered USMLE equivalency exam may, under certain circumstances and in the discretion of the CP3, serve to meet Step 2 CK requirements for the MD degree.
 Such institutionally administered USMLE equivalency exams do not, however, meet requirements for licensure to practice medicine.

 The USMLE Step 1 and Step 2 CK are administered by computer at Prometric Test Centers.
 Testing occurs throughout the year, except for the first two weeks in January.